mcneel/developer.rhino3d.com/content/en/guides/scripting/projects-create/index.md

 ![](project-commands-gh1.png)

-See [Running Published Commands](#running-published-commands) for information on how the inputs are collected on Rhino command line.
+See [Run Published Commands](/guides/scripting/projects-publish#run-published-commands) for information on how the inputs are collected on Rhino command line.
 {{< /call-out >}}

 During build, each script under **Commands/** is converted into a Rhino command.
 The script name is the default name of the command.
 See [Edit Commands](#edit-commands) for information on editing command, assigning icons, and changing command types.